Negotiating the Lowest Mortgage Interest Rates

 “It’s important to ask people, ‘What’s your experience?’ or ‘Do you have a good lender?’”
 Thompson said.
 “But don’t go exclusively on what your friends say because you don’t know if they got the best deal.
 It may sound like one thing and be another.”

 She emphasized that while doing online research can be useful, it’s important to meet with lenders face to face to discuss your situation and what they can offer you.
 Your circumstances may differ significantly from that of your friends or relatives, and a program that worked well for them might not match your goals or needs.
 Their recommendations can be a good jumping-off point, but you should do your own research and conduct your own meetings to get a sense of where you’ll find the most competitive deal.
-And while online sites can provide some perspective, she said your mortgage deal will ultimately come down to your financial circumstances, and speaking directly with a variety of lenders can help you get the best rates.
+And while online sites can provide some perspective, she said your mortgage deal will ultimately come down to your financial circumstances, and speaking directly with a variety of lenders can help you get your best rates.

 Once you’ve shopped around, look at what your bank offers and what their competitors are offering.
 Thompson recommends taking those numbers back to your bank to see whether they’ll present a better deal in light of their competitors’ rates.